Indigenous Australian art: Wood carvings

 Wood carving has always been an essential part of Aboriginal culture, requiring wood, sharp stone to carve, wire and fire.
 The wire and fire were used to create patterns on the object by heating the wire with the fire and placing it on the wood carving.

 Wood carvings such as those by Central Australian artist Erlikilyika shaped like animals, were sometimes traded to Europeans for goods.

 The reason Aboriginal people made wood carvings was to help tell their Dreaming stories and pass on their group's lore and essential information about their country and customs.
 They were also used in ceremonies, such as the ilma.

 Aboriginal people from the Tiwi Islands traditionally carved pukumani grave posts, and since the 1960s have been carving and painting iron wood figures.

-Textiles
+Bark painting

-In most Pacific areas the men oversee the art and architecture; the women oversee the art in felted cloth they would make from tree bark and plants.
-The art in clothing is supervised by the head woman in charge of the production.
-These detailed clothes were worn for rituals; each represented wealth and rank in the group.
-The sacred clothing is also used in trade goods and social and political relationships.
-Wearing the textile then removing it and giving it to another person helped to bond or reinforce friendship or alliances.
+Bark painting, where painting is done using ochres on the dried bark stripped off trees, is an old tradition.
+The earliest European find was in a shelter in Tasmania around 1800, and other painted bark shelters were found in Victoria and NSW.
+These were drawn with charcoal, and then painted or scratched onto bark which had been blackened by smoke.
+Painted bark baskets were used in death rituals on Melville and Bathurst Islands, and bark coffins and belts were painted in northeast Arnhem Land.
+Bark painting has continued into contemporary times.